 Establishing close links between home and school are key to enabling pupils to achieve their full potential.
 Therefore the half termly curriculum overview is sent out via our Seesaw App and is available on the school’s website for parents to access.

-To ensure positive behaviour and effective learning throughout the school, we incorporate our core values into our curriculum.
+To ensure effective learning throughout the school, we incorporate our core values into our curriculum.
 We believe that the social and emotional aspects of learning should be a key focus for our work with the children and understand that the factors that can hold back the learning of our children include children’s difficulties in understanding and managing their feelings, working co-operatively in groups, motivating themselves and demonstrating resilience in the face of setbacks.
 Through the combined use of the ‘values approach’, our Rights Respecting School status and our creative curriculum, we are able to create children who are effective learners.
-When our children leave school at the end of Year Six we strive for them to be well rounded individuals who have the necessary literacy and numeracy skills to succeed in life whilst having experienced an inspiring curriculum which gives them every chance to succeed.
+When our children leave school at the end of Year Six, we strive for them to be well rounded individuals who have the necessary literacy and numeracy skills to succeed in life whilst having experienced an inspiring curriculum which gives them every chance to succeed.